hyperledger/iroha-2-docs/src/guide/security/generating-cryptographic-keys.md

   ::: tip

-  If one chooses to use a `seed` it must be treated as if it were a password: more randomness and longer seed strings make the cryptographic keys more resilient to [dictionary attacks](https://en.wikipedia.org/wiki/Dictionary_attack).
+  If one chooses to use a `seed`, it must be treated as if it were a password: more randomness and longer seed strings make the cryptographic keys more resilient to [dictionary attacks](https://en.wikipedia.org/wiki/Dictionary_attack).

   :::

 - `--private-key` (`-p`): Specifies an existing private key as a string in the [`multihash`](https://github.com/multiformats/multihash) format that is used to generate a _public_ key.

-- `--json` (`-j`): Specifies that the output must be generated in the JSON format, which is mostly useful for copy-and-pasting into the `config.json`.
+- `--json` (`-j`): Specifies that the output must be generated in the JSON format, which is mostly helpful for copy-and-pasting into the `config.json` file.

 - `--compact` (`-c`): Specifies that the output private and public keys are displayed on separate lines and are not labeled.